UpGado/upgado.github.io/_posts/2018-06-22-finding-best-meals.md

 Now, we turn our attention to the daily expenditure function, $ E $.
 The price of a meal is the sum of the individual prices of its components (duh).
 This could be expressed mathematically as:

 $$ E(m) = \sum_{i=1}^{num. components} price(i) * count(i) $$

+Now, we can firmly assert our problem as: given a table of product information, we want to find a bundle of products that has as small $ E $ as possible and as maximized $ U $ as possible.
+It is not exactly an easy job, but the optimal solution could be approximated.
+I bet you can think of some way to find a decent appeoximation.
+Maybe just look at each nutrient and pick the product with the highest amount of that nutrient per dollar.
+You will more likely end up with a meal that is better than a random pick.
+It might even be the best meal possible, given the standards that we defined so far.

+Well.
+Since we have come so far, why wouldn't we try to do better?
+In fact, can we do a perfect job?
+Can we really find that meal and be sure that it is the best meal given our choices?
+We can! and in fact, the algorithm for that is so easy to code: **Brute Force** (CS students: I see you laughing right now.
+Everybody else: don't worry I got you ðŸ¤  ).
+Brute force means that we look at each and every single meal possible (within our budget), calculate its respective $ U $ and $ E $ and then just find that one that gave us the best result.

+But let's wait a second just to mention one important limitation of this approach: it scales very badly.
+If we consider a little scenario: our stores only sells 5 products.
+Also, we can only buy 4 units of a product at max.
+How many meal choices can we make?
+Well.
+Once we walk by a product, we decide to buy either 0, 1, 2, 3, or 4 of it.
+And we make 5 of such decisions (one for each product).
+We end up with $ 5^5=3125 $ choices!
+Not too bad.
+A computer from the 2000s or even an older one can definitely do this.
+But let's see what happens to the number of choices if we increase the number of products:

+{% include figure.html file="/imgs/meal-2.png" description="Figure 2: I wish I could call this a slide, but unfortunately it's more like a steep mountain for us" %}

+The number of cases gets higher faster and faster.
+So, we really can't use brute force for a big number of products unless we want to wait for eternity before picking a meal!
+For our case though, it is perfectly okay to use brute force.
+Let's go ahead and see how long it takes for different numbers of products.